finos/datahelix/README.md

 The generator is distributed as a JAR file, with the latest release always available from the [GitHub releases page](https://github.com/ScottLogic/datahelix/releases/).
 The project is currently in beta and under active development.
 You can expect breaking changes in future releases, and new features too!

+You are also welcome to download the source code and build the generator yourself.
+To do so, follow the instructions for [downloading and building it using a Java IDE](generator/docs/GeneratorSetup.md), or for [downloading and building it using Docker](generator/docs/DockerSetup.md).

 Your feedback on the beta would be greatly appreciated.
 If you have any issues, feature requests, or ideas, please share them via the [GitHub issues page](https://github.com/ScottLogic/datahelix/issues).

 ## Creating your first profile